JetBrains-Research/pubtrends/README.md

 ## Technical details

 PubTrends is a web service, written in Python and Javascript.
-It uses PostrgreSQL to store information about scientific publications.
+It uses PostgresSQL to store information about scientific publications.

 ### Libraries